What is a Fidelity Bond?

 Fidelity Bond Requirements

 Fidelity bond requirements vary from state to state.
 Many are not required, but rather suggested.
 If you are uncertain whether or not you have adequate fidelity bond coverage, reach out to us.
-Bonding is what we do, and teaching our clients about fidelity bond requirements and fidelity bond coverage is what we love to do.
-NFP Surety can help you with all your fidelity bonding needs.
-Whether you need a third party fidelity bond, an ERISA bond, or simply want to learn more about fidelity bond coverage, fidelity bond requirements, and how to get a fidelity bond, we are here to serve you!
+Bonding is what we do, and teaching our clients about bond requirements and fidelity bond coverage is what we love to do.
+NFP Surety can help you with all your bond needs.
+Whether you need a third party bond, an ERISA bond, or simply want to learn more about fidelity bond coverage, fidelity bond requirements, and how to get a fidelity, we are here to serve you!

 If you still feel the need to ask yourself “What is a fidelity bond” or you have any other questions on how to buy one for your business, contact NFP Surety today.
 Our staff will always be happy to answer all your questions!